Adam Sidlow: Bradford Bulls

-Sidlow featured in the pre-season friendlies against Dewsbury Rams and Leeds Rhinos.
+Sidlow featured in the pre-season friendlies against Dewsbury and Leeds.

-He featured in fourteen consecutive games from Round 1 (Wakefield Trinity Wildcats) to Round 14 (Leeds Rhinos).
-He was injured for Rounds 15-16 but he returned in Round 17 (Hull Kingston Rovers) to Round 21 (Wigan Warriors).
-Adam was injured for the rest of the season.
-Sidlow featured in the Challenge Cup against Rochdale Hornets and London Broncos.
-He scored against Wakefield Trinity Wildcats (1 try), Castleford Tigers (1 try), Leeds Rhinos (1 try), Widnes Vikings (1 try) and Wigan Warriors (1 try).
+He featured in fourteen consecutive games from round 1 Wakefield Trinity to round 14 against Leeds.
+He was injured for rounds 15-16 but he returned in round 17 Hull Kingston Rovers to round 21 Wigan.
+Sidlow was injured for the rest of the season.
+Sidlow featured in the Challenge Cup against the Rochdale Hornets and London Broncos.